 I’m often asked which is the best oil for cooking?
 With so many oils available on the supermarket shelves, it can be very confusing knowing which one to choose to cook with.
 Should you be using butter or should you choose a vegetable-based oil, such as sunflower oil, instead?
 How about Ghee, coconut oil or olive oil?

-There is a lot of talk about the harmful effects of eating fats, with many lingering beliefs that fat should be limited in the diet.
-This is absolutely not the case and indeed, choosing low fat, 0% fat or reduced-fat options are often unhealthier, due to their higher sugar content.
-In fact, there are a group of fats called Essential Fats, which in terms of nutrition, mean that these fats, mainly Omega-3s, must come from the diet; in other words, your body cannot make these and therefore must be consumed.
+In fact, there are a group of fats called Essential Fats, which in terms of nutrition, means that these fats, mainly Omega-3s, must come from the diet; in other words, your body cannot make these and therefore must be consumed.
 These fats are found in oily fish, such as Salmon, Herring, Sardines and Mackerel as well as avocados and walnuts.

-However, whilst it is essential that you include these healthy oils in the diet, the oils derived from these foods may not necessarily offer the best choices to use for cooking?
+However, whilst it is essential that you include these healthy oils in the diet, the oils derived from these foods may not necessarily offer the best choices to use for cooking.

 Choosing the right oil depends upon what you’re using it for?